-Identify 2 or 3 of these ideas that you would like to discuss at the Assessment 201 workshop on November 18.
+Identify 2 or 3 of these ideas that you would like to discuss at the Assessment 201 workshop.
 Perhaps you have specific questions about them, perhaps you want to learn about other campus' experiences using them, or perhaps you would like to brainstorm with colleagues from other campuses on how to make them happen.